 Federation extends warm congratulations to all of our high school graduates and also acknowledges that this has been a difficult year for them.
-The pandemic required students to deal with hybrid of virtual and in-person learning.
+The pandemic required students to deal with a hybrid of virtual and in-person learning.
 Many felt deprived of the beloved rituals that come with senior year.
 Social distance protocols kept friends apart.
 We asked Gabe Weiss, a senior at Atlanta Jewish Academy, and Lili Stadler, who is graduating from The Weber School, to share what they experienced this year, what they missed, and where they are headed next.

 Lili Stadler, The Weber School: